-This homemade chili recipe combines seasoned beef, tomatoes, beans, and chiles for a quick and easy meal.
+5 Ingredient Chili is packed with flavor and just enough heat to tickle your tastebuds.
+This classic chili recipe combines seasoned beef, tomatoes, beans, and chiles for a quick and easy meal.
 Make it tonight in just 15 minutes!

 My 7 Can Chili Soup is similar to this 5 ingredient chili but has a thinner consistency, extra veggies, and plenty of cheese.
 Plus, you don’t need to brown any ground beef.

-While this is perfectly delicious on its own, you can add plenty more flavor and texture with a variety of toppings.
+While this stovetop chili is perfectly delicious on its own, you can add plenty more flavor and texture with a variety of toppings!

 - Shredded cheese

 Keep leftovers in a sealed container in the refrigerator and use within 3 to 4 days for best results.

 You could even freeze 5 ingredient chili if you’d like!
 Store for up to 6 months and thaw in the refrigerator overnight.